cigdemkocuzun/InvictiCoreMVC/README.md

 -You can reach 'Application' menu on the top (for update-delete-edit operations)

 -WorkerService is used for monitoring app's health.
-According to the monitoring interval, worker service checks if the apps is up or down.
+According to the monitoring interval, worker service checks if the apps are up or down.